Iwo-K/genespector/README.rst

 AnnData objects pre-processing
 ------------------

 Genespector simply requires an AnnData object to run.
 Most adata object should work straight away, but you may want to select features to be shown in the app by removing unnecessary information from the AnnData object.
-An example jupyter notebook with data preprocessing can be found in: example_genespector.ipynb
+An example jupyter notebook with data preprocessing can be found here: https://nbviewer.jupyter.org/github/Iwo-K/genespector/blob/master/example_genespector.ipynb

 The adata objects are imported as follows:
   - Gene expression values are imported from the :pyth:`adata.X` (or :pyth:`adata.raw.X`, depending on the :pyth:`use_raw` argument)